Frequently Asked Questions

 Please note: additional documentation may be requested by the Assessor’s Office to verify income, if necessary.

-• Yes, I confirm that income from all sources for all owners on title does not exceed $45,264 for one owner OR does not exceed $56,580 for two or more owners, averaged over the past 3 years.
+• Income from all sources for all owners on title does not exceed $46,416 for one owner OR does not exceed $58,020 for two or more owners, averaged over the past 3 years.
 This includes Social Security and/or Veteran's disability payments.
-No proof of income documents required at this time.

 • Proof of residency for 2 years(Copy of Driver’s license, state ID, or voter card)